 Step-by-step directions

-2. In a large bowl mix together stew meat salt, pepper, turmeric and flour until meat is coated evenly.
-Raise the heat to medium-high, add stew meat and brown all sides, approximately 7 minutes.
+- Brown the meat.
+Mix together stew meat salt, pepper, turmeric and flour until meat is coated evenly.
+Add stew meat to onions and brown it all over.

-3. Stir in beef broth and lemon juice.
-Using a wooden spoon, scrape up browned bits of meat from the bottom of the pot.
-Add dried limes to the stew, reduce heat to low, cover pot and simmer for 2 hours, stirring the stew every 30 minutes.
+- Simmer the meat.
+Stir in beef broth and lemon juice, scraping up browned bits from the bottom of the pot.
+Add dried limes to the stew, reduce heat to low, cover pot and simmer for 2 hours.

-7. Add saffron and simmer stew covered over low heat for another 45 minutes.
+- Simmer the stew.
+Add vegetables to the stew and stir in saffron.
+Simmer stew for 45 minutes.
 If using rhubarb, stir in chopped rhubarb during the last 20 minutes of cooking.
-Serve stew over white rice.

 Persian Celery Stew